BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 We will use GitHub as our example platform since BobaBoard's code is hosted there.
 However, there are alternative platforms that serve similar purposes.
 :::

-As a side note, if you've looked at our [Recommended Tools](/docs/engineering/knowledge-base/recommended-tools.md) document, you might be aware that we recommend Visual Studio Code as a code editor.
-One reason for this is its excellent integration with git.
-This lets you perform various tasks using the editor's user interface instead of typing commands in your terminal.
-Feel free to use integrations if you prefer.
-However, we will still list the commands here so that everyone can follow along and understand what's happening behind the scenes.

 ## Overview

 So, you've decided to contribute to a project.
 What happens next?